Introduction to Arithmetic Groups: More properties of amenable groups (optional)

-\mychapter{Kazhdan's Property \texorpdfstring{$(T)$}{(T)}} Recall that if $H$ is not amenable, then $\LL^2(H)$ does not have almost invariant vectors \fullsee{AmenEquiv}{Vectors}.
-Kazhdan's property is the much stronger condition that no unitary representation of~$H$ has almost invariant vectors (except for the obvious example of the trivial representation of~$H$, or representations that contain the trivial representation).
-Thus, in a sense, Kazhdan's property is the ``opposite'' of amenability.
+Recall that if a Lie group~$H$ is not amenable, then $\LL2(H)$ does not have almost-invariant vectors \fullcsee{AmenEquiv}{Vectors}.
+Kazhdan's property~$(T)$ is the much stronger condition that \textbf{no} unitary representation of~$H$ has almost-invariant vectors (unless it has a vector that is fixed by~$H$).
+Thus, in a sense, Kazhdan's property is the antithesis of amenability.

 We already know that $\Gamma$ is not amenable (unless it is finite) \csee{GammaNotAmen}.
-In this chapter, we will see that $\Gamma$ usually has Kazhdan's Property~$(T)$, and we look at some of the consequences of this.
+In this chapter, we will see that $\Gamma$ usually has Kazhdan's Property~$(T)$, and we will look at some of the consequences of this.